If you’re a fan of self-sufficient holidays and DIY, have you ever considered building your own caravan?

-Most interestingly those with a smaller car, is the weight of the little DIY caravan.
+Most interestingly to those with a smaller car, will be the weight of the little DIY caravan.
 With an unladen weight of 300 kg, the Slidavan can be towed by a city car.
-For example, the Fiat Panda 1.2 has a towing capacity of 400 kg, giving the caravan a payload of 100 kg.
+For example, the Fiat Panda 1.2 has a towing capacity of 400 kg, which gives the caravan a payload of 100 kg.

 Slidavan DIY caravan key features

 - Choose between two wide single berths or one large double

 - The roof can be raised in less than a minute

 - Can easily be built in a space no larger than a one-car garage

 - Enough room for a small hob and sink